hjanime/SPADEVizR/README.md

 <img src="README.figures/BoxplotViewer-1.png" title="" alt="" style="display: block; margin: auto;" />

-## <a name="kinetic_viewer_function"/> XX Kinetic Viewer
+## <a name="kinetics_viewer_function"/> 6.5 Kinetics viewer

-The `kineticsViewer` function aims to represent the evolution of cells abundance for each cluster across the timepoints for one or several individuals.
+The `kineticsViewer()` function aims to represent the evolution of cells abundance for each cluster across the timepoints for one or several individuals.
 It needs the `SPADEResult` object and to specify the `assignments` parameter.
 This parameter needs a dataframe with sample names in row names and 2 other columns providing the timepoints and individuals associated with samples.
 The abundance could be displayed based on the percentage across all clusters or based on the number of cells using the `use.percentages = FALSE` parameter (TRUE by default).

 *This function returns a list of plots (one by selected cluster)*